Aggressive Defense Against Removal Proceedings in Connecticut

-Receiving a Notice to Appear can be terrifying.
-With only 3% of unrepresented individuals avoiding removal, expert representation is critical.
-Our comprehensive defense practice addresses every aspect of removal proceedings, from initial ICE detention to final resolution in court, fighting to protect your right to remain in the U.S.
+Receiving a Notice to Appear in Connecticut can be terrifying.
+With only 3% of unrepresented individuals avoiding removal, expert representation from a Connecticut deportation defense lawyer is critical.
+Our comprehensive defense practice addresses every aspect of removal proceedings, from initial ICE detention in Hartford County to final resolution in court, fighting to protect your right to remain in the U.S.

-We deploy a multi-layered strategy to defend your right to stay.
+Our Connecticut deportation defense lawyers deploy a multi-layered strategy to defend your right to stay in the United States.

-Our first priority is securing your release from detention by fighting for a reasonable bond.
+Our first priority is securing your release from ICE detention by fighting for a reasonable bond in Hartford immigration court.

-We build strong 'exceptional hardship' cases for long-term residents to obtain a green card.
+We build strong 'exceptional hardship' cases for long-term Connecticut residents to obtain a green card and avoid deportation.

-We file robust defensive asylum, withholding, and CAT claims for those fleeing persecution.
+We file robust defensive asylum, withholding of removal, and CAT claims for those fleeing persecution to Connecticut.

-If a decision is unjust, we are prepared to appeal to the BIA and federal circuit courts.
+If a decision is unjust, our Connecticut immigration appeals lawyers are prepared to appeal to the BIA and federal circuit courts.

 Forms of Relief from Removal